hololinked-dev/docs/docs/beginners-guide/articles/servers.md

 ### Publish Events

-Events are to be used to asynchronously push data to clients.
+Events can asynchronously push data to clients.
 For example, one can supply clients with the measured data using events:

 ```py title="Events" linenums="1" hl_lines="19"